Stan Eldon Profile

 In compensation, the British board sent Eldon on a tour of Nigeria—certainly a warmer place than Rome!
 He ran two low-key races there, finishing fourth and second.
 Following this trip he went to Berlin for a 5,000 race against East Germany.
 He came third in 14:20: “a very disappointing end to a disastrous season that could have been my greatest.” (p.100-101)

 The tenacious Eldon took a short rest and then worked up to 70 a week by the end of 1960.
 Then he had a bad break, a car crash that gave him a “bang on the head.”
-His 106th position in the Intercounties showed that the injury was quite serious.
+His 106th position in the Intercounties showed the effects of that accident.
 But he bounced back with a 9th in the Southern and a respectable 13th in the National.
-By this time he was back up to 100 a week.
+By this time he was back up to 100 miles a week.
 But all was not well: his left leg “seized up” in the AAA 10; he ran a poor Finchley 20 and got “dehydrated”; he had a “terrible run” in a 2 Miles in Oxford; and then he had an “absolute disaster” in the Intercounties 3 (17th in 14:29).
 As in 1960, his form was erratic.
 One encouraging race was the AAA 6, where he finished third in the excellent time of 28:13.4, only eight seconds off his British record.

 In that summer of 1961 he was considering several options outside the police force.
 “By now my serious running career was over,” he wrote (p.105) With less training and fewer races he was able to undertake a second job selling encyclopedias.
 Soon after, he decided to quit the police.
 Then, after working for a while with Ken Berry, who was setting up a sports shop, he decided to go into the sports-supply business himself.
 He wanted to use his own name, but he was told he couldn’t start a sports business under his own name because he was an amateur runner.
 “I had to write to Harold Abrahams, Chairman of BAAB, and put my case,” he explains.
 “After some time they said they would approve me to trade under my own name, Stan Eldon Sports Ltd. I was the first.
 Ron Hill followed on and did the same thing.”